pytorch/tutorials/prototype_source/nnapi_mobilenetv2.rst

 (Beta) Convert MobileNetV2 to NNAPI
 ========================================

 PyTorch Mobile is no longer actively supported.
-Please check out Executorch.
+Please check out ExecuTorch.

 Redirecting in 3 seconds...